2023 Best Value Foreign Languages & Linguistics Bachelor's Degree Schools in North Carolina

 Request Information

 Out of the 9 schools in North Carolina that were part of this year’s ranking, East Carolina University landed the # 4 spot on the list.
-ECU is a fairly large public school located in the city of Greenville.
+ECU is a very large public school located in the city of Greenville.

 The average tuition and fees for an in-state undergraduate at ECU are $7,297 a year.